RedPitaya/Documentation/logic.rst

 -------

-Realigning moves data bits inside the whole data vector, so that all used bits are moved togather, and the unused part of the vector, can be skipped in the byter.
+Realigning moves data bits inside the whole data vector, so that all used bits are moved together, and the unused part of the vector, can be skipped in the byter.

 ---
 RLE
 ---

-Run length encoding is a simple loseless data compression technique.
+Run length encoding is a simple lossless data compression technique.
 Which can be applied to a continuous data stream.

 -----